Grants and Awards

 Applications for the Studentship should be accompanied by a statement of the course of advanced study or research which the candidate proposes to undertake if elected.
 The course proposed must involve residence in Scandinavia for not less than three months.

-The Student will receive a stipend of £50, which will be paid not later than the thirtieth day following the election, and such additional stipend, subject to a maximum approved from time to time by the Council, as may be determined by the Managers after taking account of any other financial resources that may be available to the Student.
+The Student will receive a stipend of £1000, which will be paid no later than the thirtieth day following the election, and such additional stipend, subject to a maximum approved from time to time by the Council, as may be determined by the Managers after taking account of any other financial resources that may be available to the Student.
+When applying please be aware that subsistence is not normally awarded.

 Brita Mortensen Fund | Dame Bertha Phillpotts Fund | Scandinavian Studies Fund | Tennant Fund